fastapi/fastapi/docs/tutorial/dependencies/sub-dependencies.md

 Apart from all the fancy words used here, the **Dependency Injection** system is quite simple.

-Just functions that look the same as the path operation functions.
+Just functions that look the same as the *path operation functions*.

 But still, it is very powerful, and allows you to declare arbitrarily deeply nested dependency "graphs" (trees).